-Some course providers are particularly keen on experience gained as an assistant psychologist in an NHS clinical psychology department, or as a research assistant and competition for these posts is fierce.
+Some course providers are particularly keen on experience gained as an assistant psychologist in an NHS clinical psychology department under the supervision of a clinical psychologist.
+Competition for these posts is particularly fierce.

+Most clinical psychologists are employed by the NHS.
 Opportunities are available in a range of health and social care settings, including:

-- psychiatric units;
+- psychiatric units

-- local clinics and health centres;
+- local clinics and health centres

-- community mental health teams;
+- community mental health teams

-- child and adolescent mental health services (CAMHS);
+- child and adolescent mental health services (CAMHS)

-- social services;
+- social services

-- schools and universities;
+- schools and universities

 Look for job vacancies at: